 In this work debugging on the gate level is considered.
 We start from the initial unsatisfiable SAT instance: the circuit is restricted to the failure trace and to correct output values [13].
-A SAT solver is applied to extract an unsatisfiable core, i.e., a part of the SAT problem that is already unsatisfiable [4, 21, 14].
-Then, the injection logic is activated within the unsatisfiable core to determine fault candidates or a next unsatisfiable core.
+A SAT solver is applied to extract an unsatisfiable core, i.e., a part of the SAT problem that is already unsatisfiable [4, 20, 14].
+Then, the injection logic is activated within this unsatisfiable core to determine fault candidates or a next unsatisfiable core.
 Using an iterative procedure, multiple faults are handled.
 The solution space of our method is identical to the standard approach for SAT-based debugging: all fault candidates of minimal cardinality are returned.
-Moreover, the experimental results show that multiple faults can be handled very efficiently which is difficult for previous approaches.
+Experiments were carried out for sequential equivalence checking on the gate level.
+The results show that multiple faults can be handled efficiently which is difficult for previous approaches.
+Even though the approach is presented for the gate level, the extension to the RT level is possible, e.g. using the techniques from [3, 17].

 The paper is structured as follows: Preliminaries on SAT and SAT-based debugging are revisited in the next section.
-Then, the basic idea of using unsatisfiable cores is introduced in Section 3, optimizations are presented and the solution space is analyzed.
+Then, the basic idea of using unsatisfiable cores is introduced in Section 3 and optimizations are presented.
 Our framework that implements the debugging procedure is explained in Section 4.
 Experimental results are reported in Section 5.
 Finally, conclusions are presented.

-2. PRELIMINARIES
+2. Preliminaries

-2.1 Unsatisfiable Cores
+2.1.
+Unsatisfiable Cores

 A Boolean formula in Conjunctive Normal Form (CNF) is a set of clauses, each clause is a set of literals and a literal is a variable or its negation.
-A given CNF is satisfied under an assignment, if each clause is satisfied; a clause is satisfied if at least one of its
+A given CNF is satisfied under an assignment, if each clause is satisfied; a clause is satisfied if at least one of its literals is satisfied; a literal is satisfied if it evaluates to 1 under the current variable assignment.
+A SAT solver proves that a given CNF is unsatisfiable or provides a satisfying assignment.